Frankdiazw/Kickstarter-Analysis/README.md

 ## Overview of Project :bar_chart:

 ### Purpose
 This document focuses on the use of organization and data analysis to examine the results of a data series throughout the main spreadsheet named "Kickstarter".
-Filters, pivot tables, formulas, line and bar graphs, analysis of variance, standard deviation, etc. were used to carry out the analysis of the proposed Crowdfunding dataset.
-See the next heading to visualize the Crowdfunding analyisis on detail.
+Filters, pivot tables, formulas, line graphs, analysis of variance, standard deviation, etc. were used to carry out the analysis of the proposed Crowdfunding dataset.
+See the next heading to visualize the Crowdfunding analyisis on a detail.

 ## Analysis and Challenges :clipboard: